SabeinW/osticket-prereqs/README.md

 <img src="https://i.imgur.com/zTGuaHy.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The installation in the browser of osTicket will make use of this.
+The installation in the osTicket browser will make use of this.
 </p>
 <br />